 High Barnet is a very green area with parks, golf and country clubs on almost every corner.
 Dyrham Park, Arkley Open Space, Rowley Lane Sports Ground, Whitting Hill Open Space, Old Fold Manor Golf Cluba, King George's Fields and Hadley Green are only some of the beautiful green spaces that are scattered through the EN5 postcode.

 The demographics here are older than the London average.
-Both the groups over 45 years and 60 years of age are overrepresented when compared to the capital as a whole.
+Both the groups over 45 years and 60 years of age are over-represented when compared to the capital as a whole.
 The other leading demographic group here are the under 18s.
 This provides some data behind what we already know.
 EN5 is a family postcode.
 It is full of detached, semi-detached and terraced homes with gardens and many couples with children.
 The average income here is considerably higher then the London average with over 65% of locals describing themselves as associate professionals, professionals, managers or directors.
+High Barnet is a brilliant part of London to target for anyone looking to run a leaflet distribution campaign targeting affluent homes in North London with disposable income.
+The family aspect can also be very helpful and the number of gardens and larger houses provides fertile ground for any company advertising products and service that centre around the household.

 Most of the homes in EN5 are affluent family homes with the kind of demographic we at The Private Postman specialise in.
 There are still some areas within the postcode that include local authority housing and smaller industrial parks.
 Out mapping system eliminates these places to make sure that your leaflet distribution campaigns here hit only the specific kind of households you are after.
 We have also excluded all businesses from our system and larger apartment buildings that do not allow access to any distribution company.
 Our distributors are well trained in negotiating access whenever possible but through experience we know which buildings we are not able to get into.
 We make sure that these are taken out of our figures and maps to make sure to provide you with the most accurate estimates of the numbers of leaflets to cover each part of EN5.